pkgxdev/pkgx/README.md

 *tea is unified packaging infrastructure*.

-It’s a standalone, binary download for all platforms that puts the entire open source ecosystem at your fingertips.
+From the creator of [`brew`], tea is a standalone, binary download for all platforms that puts the entire open source ecosystem at your fingertips.
 Casually and effortlessly use the latest and greatest or the oldest and most mature from any layer of any stack.
 Break down the silos between programming communities, throw together scripts that